 Bridgeport, Connecticut: Barnum Museum: Centaur Skeleton (In Transition)

 Tribute to the famous showman features a Merman made for a TV production; the walnut-shaped carriage of 29-inch-tall Commodore Nutt; and a mounted skeleton of a half-man, half-horse.
-Currently housed in a former bank during museum repairs.
+Museum currently closed for renovations.

 P.T .Barnum Museum: